181st Street station (IRT Broadway–Seventh Avenue Line): 21st century

 This station was closed from December 5, 2020, to November 30, 2021, for elevator repair; this was accelerated from an original date range of March 2021 to February 2022.
 As part of the reconstruction, the elevators were extended to directly serve the northbound platform.
 During construction, the frequency of M3 bus service between 191st Street and 168th Street was increased.
+According to a study conducted by New York University researchers and published in 2024, the 181st Street station had some of the highest particulate matter pollution levels of any subway station in New York City.